forestgrape/coronavirus/index.md

 * the same tissue| another tissue
 * the same host| another host

-## life cycle requirements
-Each step  in the life cycle has requirements.

-### reach the target
- The virus needs to reach the host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a receptor on the membrane.
-All this without being able to move on its own, just relying on extern forces and brownian motion.
-Bacteria can at least move the last two steps.
-The outer layer of a body - i.e. anything that can be reached while the body is not injured [to check] - is called epithelial layer and the cells epithelial cells.
-This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).

-### intermezzo movement of virions
+## movement of virions
-Once virions are released from a cell the virions are moved by whatever movements there are and/or be moved due to brownian motion.
-Remark: Brownian motion denotes the random movements of objects in a fluid. [to be extended] The Brownian of viruses is very small and by Brownian motion alone a virion can only reach close by cells. <br>
+Once virions are released from a cell the virions are moved by whatever movements there are and/or be moved due to brownian motion:

-The extern movements can be:
-* host related
+* __Carrier Organism__: This is mostly the host where the virus was built but it can be an animal just carrying the virion i.e. a vector.
     - movements of a body fluid.
 Examples are
-        * the blood flow if the virion is released into the bloodstream
+        * the blood flow if the virion is in the bloodstream
-        * the mucus flow if the virion is released to some kind of mucus
+        * the mucus flow
-        * the air breathed in and out, outlined in the section [particle dynamics in the respitory tract](#particles)
+        * the air breathed in and out and the [particle dynamics in the respitory tract](#particles) associated.
     - solid movements within the host i.e. the virion is on a moveable body part.
 This can be
         * the movement of a hand
         * the movement of the lungs to breath
     - movement of the host itself and thereby transport the virions.
 The farther, faster and the more possible host at new location the better for the virus to distribute.
 Traditionally the optimal transportation were fare flying animals: birds, bats.
 The inventions of the airplane and the following jetting around the world from city to city, made us humans new optimal hosts.
-* host independent
+* __Carrier Material__:
+    These can be any material e.g. a piece of tissue a virion is attached to.
+These materials are in turn subject to another form movement.
+* __Extern Movement but Not Carrier Organism__:
-    - wind
+    - Wind
-    - water
+    - Water
+* __Brownian Motion__: Brownian motion denotes the random movements of objects in a fluid. [to be extended] The Brownian of viruses is very small and by Brownian motion alone a virion can only reach close by cells.

+<p id="constraints"></p>

+## Life Cycle Constraints
+Each step  in the life cycle has constraints.

+<p id="travel-constraints"></p>

+### Constraints to Reach a Target
+ A virion needs to reach a host, the  location of the target cells (e.g. an organ), a specific cell and then it needs to reach a receptor on the membrane.
+All this without being able to move on its own, as described in [movement of virions](#movement-of-virions).
+Some bacteria can at least move the last two steps.
+Each step has a success rate of at most a few percent, so the combined probability of reaching a target is very low.

+#### reach an exploitable host
+Often a virion needs to be outside of a host to reach a next exploitable host.
+In this case the probability to reach a new host is tiny, due to many obstacles for virions to reach another host:
+* get attached to a wrong surface.
+The probability for this is extremely high due to the random movement.
+* sun light destroys virions.
+* heat
+* chemical environment

+#### reach an exploitable tissue
+The outer layer of a body i.e. the surface of a body - anything that can be reached while the body is not injured - is called epithelial layer and the cells epithelial cells i.e. the cells on the surface.
+This layer has often various protections e.g. dead cells (which is the case for the skin) or mucus (which is the case in the respiratory tract).
+So even if a virion reaches a target host there still many obstacles to reach an exploitable tissue:
+* acidic fluids (e.g. stomach acid)
+* mucus clearance
+* protecting layers: dead cells on the epithelium (e.g. skin)

+<p id="target-constraints"></p>

+### Constraints on a Target

-### right environment around the target cell
+#### right environment around the target cell
 * The spike proteins of coronaviruses needs to be cleaved for cell entry.
 This cleaving can require the right physiological conditions [Holmes](#holmes).
 * Also the cell enviroments should'nt deactivate the virus, e.g. antibodies do so.

-### matching receptor
+#### matching receptor
 To enter a cell a virus needs his 'grappling hook' (usually the spike protein) to bind on a receptor on the cell membrane to get attached.
 Next the virus needs to pass the cell membrane, this step is usually achieved by cleavage of the spike protein which then becomes a 'key' for fusion with the cell membrane.
 In the case of coronaviruses the keys are often the spikeproteins.

-### right environment inside the cell
+#### right environment inside the cell
 [in work]

 ## evolution and adaption